A comprehensive spatial-temporal infection model: Applications

-Of relevance is the stability of the asymptotic state.
-Consider a small resurgence of infections after an asymptotic state is reached.
-As long as condition $R_0 (\rho,r_\infty)(1-r_\infty )<1$ is satisfied (which is always the case), such fluctuations will decay exponentially fast, as shown in equation (\ref{eq:i2}) demonstrating that the final state is asymptotically stable.
-Such will not be the case, however, when the fluctuation is instead in $R_0 (\rho,r_\infty)$, e.g. when a new value, e.g. $R_0'$, such that $R_0' (1-r_\infty )>1$, sets in.
-For example, this could be the result of relaxations to spatial distancing, and of abandoning due caution, after the asymptotic state is reached.
-Then, there will be an eruption of new cases, resulting into a new spreading of infections (a “second wave”), which will in turn reach a new asymptotic state, and a correspondingly new, higher herd immunity.
-Figure \ref{fig03} demonstrates the development of such a second wave.
-The figure shows three different regimes: An initial one with $R_0 (\rho,0)=3$ for which infection grows; a second regime following the imposition of restrictions at $t=1$ (which leads to $R_0=0.8$), and which results in the "flattening of the curve" with a corresponding herd immunity of $0.3$; and a regime in which relaxation of restrictions at $t=10$ and a return to a higher $R_0 (\rho,0)=3$, leads to a second wave.
+Consider a small resurgence of infections after an asymptotic state (and its associated herd immunity is reached.
+As long as the asymptotic condition $R_0 (\rho,h)(1-h )<1$ is satisfied (which happens to always be the case), such fluctuations will decay exponentially fast, as shown in equation (\ref{eq:i2}): the final state is asymptotically stable.
+This will not be the case, however, when the fluctuation is instead in $R_0 (\rho, h)$, e.g. when a new value, e.g. $R_0'$, such that $R_0' (1-h )>1$, sets in.
+For example, this could be the result of relaxations on spatial distancing, and/or of abandoning due caution, after the asymptotic state is reached.
+Under such conditions, there will be an eruption of new cases, resulting into a new spreading of infections (a “second wave”), which will in turn reach a new asymptotic state, and a correspondingly new, higher herd immunity.
+Figure \ref{fig03} demonstrates such a second wave.
+The figure shows three different regimes: An initial one with $R_0 (\rho,0)=3$ for which infection grows; a second regime following the imposition of restrictions at $t=1$ (which in the specific example leads to $R_0=0.8$), and which results in the "flattening of the curve" with a corresponding herd immunity of $0.3$; and a regime in which the relaxation of restrictions at $t=10$ and a return to a higher value of $R_0 (\rho,0)=3$, leads to a second wave.
 The new epidemic lasts at least as long as the first one, and contributes to substantial new infections (almost double the initial).
-This lack of structural stability of the asymptotic state is derives from the fact that the infection reaction (\ref{eq:reac1}) is autocatalytic, and leads, at least initially, to exponential rises.
-It illustrates the importance of closely adhering to a consistent, and as low as possible, value of $R_0$, for a desired herd immunity to be sustained.
+This lack of structural stability of the asymptotic state derives from the fact that the infection reaction (\ref{eq:reac1}) is auto-catalytic, and leads, at least initially, to exponential rises.
+It illustrates the importance of closely adhering to a consistent, and as low as possible, value of $R_0$, for desired herd immunity levels to be sustained.